aceinnolab/Inkycal/README.md

 ### Don't forget to check out the Wiki.
 It contains all the information to understanding and customising the script.

-**P.S:** Don't forget to star and watch the repo.
+**P.S:** Don't forget to star and/or watch the repo.
 For those who have done so already, thank you very much!

 ## Contact
 * Email: aceisace63@yahoo.com (average response time < 24 hours)